maresverbrugge/BORN2BEROOT/README.md

 ## Setting Up Your VM
 I followed [this link](https://www.brianlinkletter.com/2012/10/installing-debian-linux-in-a-virtualbox-virtual-machine/) to set up my VM.

-## Partitions
+## LVM / Partitions
-To set up the encrypted partitions, I followed my friend Arrtthhuur's tutorial.
-Yes, you might want to use it too, but ONLY if you promise to star his repo!
-His magic can be found [here](https://github.com/Arrtthhuur/Born2beRoot/blob/main/lvm/README.md#section).
+To set up the encrypted partitions, I followed my friend @arthuR 's tutorial.
+Yes, you might want to use it too, but ONLY if you promise to ⭐️ his repo!
+His magic🧙🏻‍♂️ can be found [here](https://github.com/Arrtthhuur/Born2beRoot/blob/main/lvm/README.md#section).

 For the bonus part, I ended up following [this tutorial](https://github.com/HEADLIGHTER/Born2BeRoot-42/blob/main/walkthrough37.txt#L23).